leo-bogert/accuraterip-checksum/README.md

 libsndfile is used for reading the WAV files.
 Therefore, on Ubuntu 12.04, make sure you have the following packages installed:

-	libsndfile1 (should be installed by default)
+	libsndfile1

+For compiling you need:

 	libsndfile1-dev

 ## Compiling